tomcatmanager/tomcatmanager/docs/commandline.rst

   $ tomcat-manager localhost list > myapps.txt 2>&1

 In addition to redirecting with the shell, there are several command line switches that change what's included in the output.
-These options correspond to :ref:`settings` you can change in :doc:`Interactive Use <interactive>`.
-All of the settings default to ``False``, but be aware that you may have altered them your :ref:`configuration_file`, which is read on startup.
+These options correspond to :ref:`Setting
+<interactive:Settings>` you can change in :doc:`Interactive Use <interactive>`.
+All of
+the settings default to ``False``, but be aware that you may have altered them your :ref:`Interactive:Configuration File`, which is read on startup.

 ==========================  ====================  =====================================
 Option                      Setting                 Description